-In the national pool, applicants average 11 or 12 schools apiece.
-At Williams, the tendency in recent years has been to apply to 12-16 schools.
+In the national pool, each applicants applies to an average of 15 schools.
+At Williams, the tendency in recent years has been to apply to 16-20 schools.
 Applying to more schools takes more time and costs more money, though it doesn’t necessarily increase the odds of acceptance.
-Experience shows that most applicants have difficulty completing applications to more than 20 schools, so applicants who wish to apply to more than 20 schools must explain that decision to Ms. Cary.
+Experience shows that most applicants have difficulty completing applications to more than 20 schools, so applicants who wish to apply to more than 20 schools should think about the cost vs. benefit of that decision.

 A good school list will be realistic and balanced.
 The most selective schools are extremely so, and the most prestigious schools tend to admit Williams students with GPA’s in the 3.7+ range.
 Plan on discussing your thoughts during the Health Professions Committee interview and afterwards as you start choosing schools on AMCAS.